Vietnam.vn - Nền tảng quảng bá Việt Nam

 PHOTO: DINH HUY

-In addition, 30 military doctors have experience in international missions, are fully qualified in internal medicine, surgery, emergency treatment and first aid.
+In addition, 30 military medics have experience in international missions, are fully qualified in internal medicine, surgery, emergency treatment and first aid.
 Thereby, establishing a field emergency unit to treat and provide free medicine to people injured by disasters.

 Chỉ huy quân đội Việt Nam hỗ trợ Myanmar: 'Tìm người mất tích như tìm người thân' - Ảnh 3.